jj-tsao/reelix-ai/docs/design/investigator-agent.md

 **Evidence is query IDs and numbers.** Every claim names the queries it rests on.
 A hypothesis that couldn't be checked against real queries is labelled low-confidence, not stated as fact.

-**Attribute to a stage.** Bad candidates scored accurately is retrieval.
+**Attribute to a stage.** Bad candidates scored accurately is a retrieval issue.
 Good candidates scored wrongly is the curator.
 A spec that lost the user's intent is the orchestrator.
 Every finding picks one.

 **A clean run is a valid result.** If nothing is wrong, the agent says so in one line and writes a report with no findings.
 The prompt forbids manufacturing findings to justify the run — the likeliest way an agent like this fails is by rewarding itself for output.